Sina247/Award-Gaming/README.md

 - 🔄 **Smooth scroll animations** : Fluid animations that enhance the browsing experience.
 - 🎥 **Video transitions** : Seamless video effects to create an immersive atmosphere.
 - ♻️ **Reusable and clean code** : Modular and maintainable structure for easy updates.
-- 📱 **Responsive design** : Optimized for all devices, from mobile phones to desktops.
+- 📱 **Responsive design** : Optimized for all devices and from mobile phones to desktops.